BLavery/STM32F407VG-Micropython/README.md

  - with merely a USB connection,
  - using the standard latest firmware image (STM32F4 Discovery) from here: http://micropython.org/download

-... we can put the PYBOARD micropython image on this board (bootloader mode):
+... we can put the PYBOARD micropython image on this board (bootloader mode, jumper on boot1, press reset):

  - sudo dfu-util -a 0 -D STM32F4DISC-20181207-v1.9.4-725-gd690c2e14.dfu      (our dfu file)